Bagasbas Beach Review, Daet, Camarines Norte, Philippines

-Maybe have a go at motorised paragliding.
+You can have a go at motorized paragliding.
 A local told me it is 3000php an hour.

 On the weekend there’s a makeshift casino.
 Kids are the main users, gambling with real money!

 I ended up staying in Bagasbas Beach for a week.
 It turned out to be a great place to get work done and had everything I needed.
-Enough variety of food, good people, everything I need for Survival Fitness Training (the small park was awesome for basic parkour), and I even managed to find Thai Massage by the end of it, which was the one thing I thought it was missing.
+Enough variety of food, good people, a park to train in, and even Thai Massage.

 Getting to Bagasbas Beach in Daet

-From the center of Daet a tricycle will cost 40 to 50 php to Bagasbas.
-If there are more passengers it will only cost you 10php, i.e., the cost gets divided between the passengers.
+From the center of Daet a tricycle will cost 40 to 50 PHP to Bagasbas.
+If there are more passengers it will only cost you 10php, i.e., the cost gets divided among the passengers.
 It takes about ten minutes to get to Bagasbas Beach from the center of Daet.

 Do you agree with this Bagasbas Beach review?
 Let me know what you think in the comments.